New Balance FuelCell Rebel v5 Running Shoe Review

 Heel Cushioning

-Cushioning in the heel is impressive, as the shoe absorbs impact well across a range of forces.
-It feels very protective, with enough foam to buffer landings and dampen the road.
+Cushioning in the heel is very good, as the shoe absorbs impact well across low to moderate forces.
+It feels protective, with enough foam to buffer landings and dampen the road.
 This makes it more suitable for heel strikers looking for smooth heel-to-toe transitions when tackling their everyday miles.

 Forefoot Cushioning